havelund/fme-industry/content/formal-methods/index.md

 title: Formal Methods
 ---

-__Under construction__

 Submit your formal method [here](https://forms.gle/Lmy6ZPPxYgjj7gXMA) in case it is not on the list.
 You may also submit comments to the website.

 Tools within each group are sorted alphabetically.
 A $-sign indicates that there is a commercial company behind and that acquisition of the tool is fee-based for industrial use.

+PS: Note that the grouping of these tools is not ideal in several cases.
+A label system would be preferable.

 ## Of General Interest